21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 Conclusions

-In conclusion, this new Atlassian tool has demonstrated the potential for immediate impact on simplification when implemented effectively.
+In conclusion, this new Atlassian tool demonstrates the potential for immediate impact on simplification when implemented effectively.
 Our observations indicate that many individuals face challenges with business tools, particularly those used to create documentation for sharing with colleagues, not due to a lack of willingness to collaborate, but rather due to a combination of embarrassment and a reluctance to utilize these tools correctly.

 These Solutions are Engineered by Humans